 When I was 19 and starting to feel the fallout of chemically straightening my hair, the one thing that kept my strands from completely breaking off was argan oil.
 Of all the oils we put in our hair, the most beneficial—the first oil most of us were ever introduced to, even—was probably argan.
-Made from an argan tree's kernel that is native to Morocco, it is a common hair regiment essential oil.
+Made from the kernel of the Argan tree, which is native to Morocco, this essential oil is a common addition to our hair regimens.

 But what about argan oil makes it beneficial for hair especially?
 We asked celebrity hairstylist Andrew Fitzsimons and Moroccanoil Artistic Director Kevin Hughes to break down this miracle oil for us and list all of its amazing benefits.

 Scroll down to learn everything you need to know about argan oil.

 Both Hughes and Fitzsimons agree that much of argan oil's magic stems from its composition: It's rich in vitamins, minerals, and antioxidants.
 If you're looking to make hair softer and more manageable, this is your go-to oil.

 "Argan oil is an age-old beauty secret that has many uses, helping to hydrate and soften your hair.
 With its high content of antioxidants, essential fatty acids, and vitamin E, the benefits of argan oil naturally help increase hair's elasticity and consistently restore shine to dull, lifeless hair," says Hughes.
 "It is also a powerful antioxidant, UV-protector, and free radical neutralizer."

 Meet The Expert

 Kevin Hughes is a freelance celebrity hairstylist and the Artistic Director for Moroccan Oil.
 His work has been seen everywhere from the catwalks at New York Fashion Week to spreads in Harper's BAZAAR.
 He counts Emily Blunt and Rosie Huntington-Whitley among his clientele.